konradzs/youtube_api_analysis/README.md

 # youtube_api_analysis
-An analysis of several youtube channels, stats and word use in titles and introductions
+An analysis of several youtube channels, basic data, stats.
+Word use in titles and introductions through NLP